KPZ equation correlations in time: Introduction

 \emph{Slow decorrelation}, shown to hold true for many KPZ class models in \cite{Ferrari_2008} and \cite{corwin2012}, implies that, for any $\eta<1$ and any pair of times $t_1= t$ and $t_2 = t+t^{\eta}$, as $t\nearrow \infty$ the fluctuations (up to centring and scaling) converge to the same limiting random variable.
 This choice corresponds to \emph{very adjacent} times in out setup -- i.e., taking $\beta\to 0$ as an inverse power of $t$ in Theorem \ref{thm:Main2}.

 Studying exponential last passage percolation as well as limiting Airy process variational formulas for the two-time distribution, \cite{FS16} presented two non-rigorous approaches to studying remote and adjacent correlation decay.
 Such results are proved in~\cite{FO18} and~\cite{BG18} for exponential and Poissonian last passage percolation.
 Neither of the latter works rely on explicit formulas for the two-time distribution, but rather on more probabilistic characterizations.
 The work of \cite{FO18} is also able to address more general initial data than just narrow wedge.
+The exponents for the adjacent correlations under flat or stationary initial data are predicted to be $2/3$.
+For flat data, \cite{FS16} predicted that the remote correlation exponent in exponential last passage percolation is $-1$, instead of $-1/3$; recently, \cite{BGZ19} proved this prediction.
+For the KPZ equation with flat data, we expect to see the same exponent as in \cite{BGZ19}.
+It is worth investigating whether our Gibbsian line ensemble methods are useful in addressing correlations for more general initial data for the KPZ equation than narrow wedge.

 There are, in fact, some proven explicit formulas for the two-time distribution of certain zero-temperature determinantal KPZ class models.
 The first formula was derived in \cite{Johansson2017} and concerns Brownian last passage percolation -- and, through a limit transition, the KPZ fixed point.
 The formula is complicated enough that extracting remote and adjacent correlation seems arduous.
 Recently, \cite{J18} has derived a new and much more manageable formula for geometric last passage percolation which has permitted the study, in \cite{J19}, of limits of the two-time distribution for adjacent and remote times.
 So far, explicit formulas have not been used to prove correlation results.
 In \cite{BZ17}, multi-time formulas for periodic last passage percolation (or TASEP) have been derived in the time scale on which the system relaxes to equilibrium.
 However, these formulas are again rather complicated and it is unclear how tractable they may render the zero-temperature counterparts to the questions that we consider.
-Quite recently, \cite{J19B} proved multi-time formulas and asymptotics in the non-periodic case.
+Quite recently, \cite{J19B} and \cite{Liu_2019} proved multi-time formulas and asymptotics in the non-periodic case.
 As of yet, there are no multi-time exact formulas known for the KPZ equation or any other positive temperature KPZ class model.